What is the ELD mandate?

 There are several exemptions to the ELD mandate for agricultural transportation in 395.1:

-• Covered farm vehicles are exempt from HOS and CDL regulations if the vehicle is over 26,000 pounds and operated within a 150-mile air radius of the farm.
+• Covered farm vehicles are exempt from HOS and commercial driver license (CDL) regulations if the vehicle is over 26,000 pounds and operated within a 150-mile air radius of the farm.
 Covered farm vehicles under this weight threshold are always exempt, no matter how far they travel.

 • Exemptions are granted during the planting and harvesting periods of each state.